David L. Hoggan: Der erzwungene Krieg

-Hoggan claimed that Britain was guilty of aggression against the German people.
-Moreover, Hoggan accused the Polish government of engaging in what he called hideous persecution of its German minority, and claimed that the Polish government's policies towards the ethnic German minority were far worse than the Nazi regime's policies towards the Jewish minority.
-Moreover, Hoggan charged that all of the German anti-Semitic laws were forced on the Germans by anti-Semitism in Poland as in Hoggan's opinion German anti-Semitic laws were the only thing that stopped the entire Jewish population of Poland from emigrating to the Reich.
-Hoggan justified the huge one billion Reichsmark fine imposed on the entire Jewish community in Germany after the 1938 Kristallnacht pogrom as a reasonable measure to prevent what he called "Jewish profiteering" at the expense of German insurance companies and alleged that no Jews were killed in the Kristallnacht (in fact, 91 German Jews died).
+Accordingly, Hoggan claimed that Britain was guilty of aggression against the German people.
+He also accused the Polish government of engaging in what he called hideous persecution of its German minority, and claimed that the Polish government's policies towards the ethnic German minority were far worse than the Nazi regime's policies towards the Jewish minority; and that all of the German anti-Semitic laws were forced on the Germans by anti-Semitism in Poland as - he claimed - German anti-Semitic laws were the only thing that stopped the entire Jewish population of Poland from emigrating to the Reich.
+He justified the huge one billion Reichsmark fine imposed on the entire Jewish community in Germany after the 1938 Kristallnacht pogrom as a reasonable measure to prevent what he called "Jewish profiteering" at the expense of German insurance companies and alleged that no Jews were killed in the Kristallnacht (in fact, 91 German Jews died).
 A particular area of controversy centered around Hoggan's claim that the situation of German Jewry before World War II was extremely favorable to the Jewish community in Germany, and that none of the various antisemitic laws and measures of the Nazis had any deleterious effects on German Jews.

-Hoggan argued that because German-Jewish doctors and dentists as late as 1938 could still participate in the German national insurance program that proved that Nazi anti-Semitism was not that harsh.
+Hoggan noted that as late as 1938 German-Jewish doctors and dentists could still participate in the German national insurance program, and argued that this proved that Nazi anti-Semitism was not that harsh.
 Critics of Hoggan such as Deborah Lipstadt contend that Hoggan ignored the efforts on the part of the Nazi regime to stop "Aryan" Germans from seeing Jewish physicians and dentists throughout the 1930s, and that in July 1938 a law was passed withdrawing the licenses from Jewish doctors.
-Likewise, Hoggan argued that because in an American State Department cable of September 1938 from the American Embassy in Berlin mentioned that 10% of all German lawyers were Jews, that this proved the mildness of Nazi anti-Semitism.
-Lipstadt argued that Hoggan was guilty of selective quotation since the entire message concerns the discriminatory laws against German Jewish lawyers such as banning Jewish lawyers from serving as notaries.
-Moreover, Lipstadt noted that Hoggan ignored the reason for the message, namely that on September 27, 1938, German Jews were forbidden to practice law in Germany.
+Likewise, Hoggan cited a September 1938 cable from the American Embassy in Berlin to the State Department, which mentioned that 10% of all German lawyers were Jews, and argued that this proved the mildness of Nazi anti-Semitism.
+Lipstadt argued that Hoggan was guilty of disregarding the reason for the cable, which was that on September 27, 1938, German Jews were forbidden to practice law in Germany, and of selective quotation since the cable as a whole concerns the discriminatory laws against German Jewish lawyers.

 Another area of criticism concerned Hoggan's treatment of the decision to end Judaism as an officially recognized religion in Germany.
-In Germany, the government had traditionally imposed a religion tax in which the proceeds were turned over to one's faith organization.
+In Germany, the government had traditionally imposed a religion tax; the proceeds of this were turned over to the individual taxpayer's faith organization.
 In the Nazi era, Jews continued to pay the tax, but synagogues no longer received the proceeds.
-Hoggan claimed that this meant that synagogues could not "profit" at the expense of non-Jewish Germans, and falsely presented this move as mere secularization measure (Christian churches continued to receive the proceeds of the religion tax in Nazi Germany).
+Hoggan claimed that this meant that synagogues could not "profit" at the expense of non-Jewish Germans, and falsely presented this move as merely a secularization measure (Christian churches continued to receive the proceeds of the religion tax in Nazi Germany).